Ohio Civil War Books in Print Page 1

 Civil War Monuments of Ohio

 By Harold George.
 This book tells the history of the Civil War monuments in Ohio.
 Why were they built and who built them?
 What did they cost and what materials were used?
 These questions are answered in this publication.
 Giving examples of the twelve types of monuments that were erected, the book also includes a "then and now" photograph section.
 Also in the book is a table that lists the exact location of every civil war monument in Ohio.
 There are more than 260 of them in Ohio.
 The book is full color, format 8 1/2" x 11", 88 pages, hardbound.
-Over 100 full color photographs are included in the book. $10.00, plus $3.00 for shipping & handling.
+Over 100 full color photographs are included in the book.
+Also available in CD format. $10.00, plus $3.00 for shipping & handling.
 Order from the Author

 The Ninety-First Ohio Volunteer Infantry: With the Civil War Letters of Lt.
 Col. Benjamin Franklin Coates and an Annotated Roster of the Men of Company C